google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 Price of a house?

 <!--
-What if your goal is to predict the price of a house?
+Quick discussion: What if your goal is to predict the price of a house?

 Examples include location, number of bedrooms, size of property -->